Shreesh29/Tic-Tac-Toe-sd-b/README.md

 # Tic-Tac-Toe-sd-b
 A TicTacToe game on Qt Creator

+BEFORE THE JOURNEY:
+Before beginning development of the game, I had a huge problem of Qt git giving errors on committing and pushing to my remote repository.
+I searched online, there were only a few videos detailing a solution but all of them were for very old version and didnt exactly match my problem.
+I spent three hours trying to solve it on my own.
+It finally got solved my when I created a repository through terminal on my desktop folder.
+Through terminal, I pulled and pushed the remote repository.
+After that I stored the Qt program in that folder.
+Now, when I committed and pushed through Qt, it worked!

+THE JOURNEY:
 I have enlisted my journey coding this final project in steps below:

 1. Starting the project, I didn’t want to look at any tutorial videos.
 I want to find and learn my way through to code a TicTacToe Game.
 I had an initial idea in my mind on how I would implement a 3x3 tic-tac-toe board.
 But first, I wanted to learn how to add a picture of “X” & “O” to my GUI as I wanted the game to look good.
 I used this YouTube tutorial for it: